shahzaaibb/Tic-Tac-Toe/README.md

 # TicTacToe
-Hi everyone, this is one of my first projects in C.
+Hi everyone, this Tic-Tac-Toe game is one of my first projects in C.
 Thanks for checking it out!